CPMC Volunteering: Student Program

-Providing talented and compassionate service to CPMC patients, families and staff
+Providing talented and compassionate volunteer service to CPMC patients, families and staff

 High school student volunteers provide a wonderful service to CPMC patients and staff.
 We are grateful to each of you for your generosity and desire to help.
 Please note that attendance at the orientation does not guarantee volunteer placement.

 Priority is given to students meeting the following criteria:

 - Ability to commit and fulfill a minimum of 100 hours of service, usually 2-3 hours a week.
 The 100 hours does not include the orientation and transport training.

 - Students willing to volunteer at any campus location where there is a need.